maithilish/uknit/notes/faq.md

  - if no other test method uses the field then delete the field so that mockito doesn't inserts the mock before hand.
  - otherwise, rename the local jsEngine var something like jsEngine2.

+## Var Forward References

+Sometimes you may see errors where vars are referred before it is defined.
+This happens when vars are initialized by calling internal methods such as private or super methods.

+    WebClient webClient = getWebClient();

+    	emits

+    WebClient webClient = webClientPlum;
+    WebClient webClientPlum = Mockito.mock(WebClient.class);

+It is so because var webClient is added to source and then the private method getWebClient() creates and adds the webClient renaming it as webClientPlum.
+Just cut the error line and paste it after the var definition.

+## Collection Insert

+uKnit adds single object to collections such as List or Map etc., This feature works as long as variables are of base interface type.
+For example, the ArrayList are referred using List interface.

+    public String getReturn(final List<String> names) {
+        return names.get(0);
+    }

+uKnit emits

+    @Test
+    public void testGetReturn() {
+        List<String> names = new ArrayList<>();
+        String apple = "Foo";
+        names.add(apple);
+		 ...

+If param **names** is defined as ArrayList<String> instead of List<String> then item is not added.
+In case, if you code to specific type instead of interface then you have to add list of access methods of specific type in uknit.properties file.
+For ArrayList this would be

+	uknit.createInstance.ArrayList=new ArrayList<>();
+	uknit.collection.access.java.util.ArrayList=get,remove